braddle/sam-knows-test/README.md

 ### Run

-The script (`./sam`) requires you to provide to arugments to run an input file location and an output file location
+The script (`./sam`) requires you to provide to arguments to run an input file location and an output file location The file at the input file location must exist.
+The location for the output file location cannot already exist.
 ```
 ./sam ./inputs/1.json ./report
 ```